orgmir/luisramos.dev/src/content/2021-07-02-marrying-KMM-swift-sourcery/index.md

 - For the previous to work, we ignore methods without parameters, like `init()`
 - We can skip methods tagged with `obsoleted`

-The other thing of note is that `Optional` types are extended correctly with type coersion, otherwise we would generate `extension Rocket? {}` which doesn't compile.
+The other thing of note is that `Optional` types are extended correctly with a where clause, otherwise we would generate `extension Rocket? {}` which doesn't compile.

 Using our previous `Rocket` extension as an example, here is what we end up with: